DiagAutoClinic/DiagAutoClinicOS/README.md

 ## 🧾 License

-Licensed under the **MIT License**.
+This project is licensed under the **GNU General Public License v3.0**.

+**Key Points:**
- Feel free to use, modify, and distribute — attribution appreciated.
+- ✅ Free to use, modify, and distribute
+- ✅ Source code must remain open
+- ✅ Derivative works must use GPL v3
+- ⚠️ No warranty provided

+See the [LICENSE](LICENSE) file for complete terms.

+For commercial licensing inquiries, contact: **dacos@diagautoclinic.co.za**

 ------